|

 1996 he was a visiting scientist at the Southampton Oceanography Centre

 (UK).
-He serves as an associate editor for the journals Marine
+He has served as an associate editor for the journals Marine

 Chemistry